Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Proof of main theorem

 \section{Proof of main theorem}

-For given test function $h$, we consider the Stein equation \ben{ \D f(w)-w^t\nabla f(w)=h(w)-\E h(Z),\qquad w\in \IR^d, } where $\D$ denotes the Laplacian operator and $\nabla$ the gradient operator.
+For given test function $h$, we consider the Stein equation where $\D$ denotes the Laplacian operator and $\nabla$ the gradient operator.
 If $h$ is not continuous (like the indicator function of a convex set), then $f$ is not smooth enough to apply Taylor expansion to the necessary degree, so more refined techniques are necessary.